-Today, the small castle in Bąkowa Góra is a well-preserved, partly reconstructed, ruin.
+Today, the small castle in Bąkowa Góra is a well-preserved, partly reconstructed ruin, valuable as one of the few examples of the medieval seat of middle-class knighthood.
 Free admission at any time of the year.

 Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.